 The establishment of the Cabinet for Civil Society Support and the Civil Society Fund (CSF) under the Prime Minister's Office in 2009 was the most significant development in the evolution of government policy on civil society since 2005.
 Over the first nine years of its operation, the CSF has dispersed grant funds ranging between EUR 1.2 million and EUR 4.2 million to an average of 90-100 recipients each year.
-In 2019, the CSF dispersed around EUR 4.2 million to 81 recipients.
-And in 2020, the CSF dispersed around EUR 2 million to 24 recipients.
-As well as through contracts to implement ministry programmes, the CSF is the main domestic source of grant funding available to Timorese CSOs.
-Most Timorese CSOs are either in receipt of funds or are seeking funding from the CSF.
+Other than contracts to implement ministry programs, the CSF is the main domestic source of grant funding available to Timorese